Weird creatures of the jungle

 Kakamoras supposedly live in remote limestone caves in the interior of Makira.
 More stories are from the western part of the island – Arosi land.
 They eat nuts, fruits and are especially fond of possums.

-There are though heard legendary stories about some kakamoras captured by especially skilled hunters.
-Those who manage to capture them, might get magical powers from kakamoras.
+There are though heard legendary stories about some kakamoras captured by the most skilled hunters.
+Those who manage to capture them might get magical powers from kakamoras.

 Aborigines of Makira?